reactjs/react.dev/content/docs/refs-and-the-dom.md

   }

   render() {
-    // tell React that we want the associate the <input> ref
+    // tell React that we want to associate the <input> ref
     // with the `textInput` that we created in the constructor return (
       <div>